1 Thessalonians Chapter Two

 1 Thessalonians 2:13

-And we also thank God continually because, when you received the word of God, which you heard from us, you accepted it not as the word of men, but as it actually is, the word of God, which is at work in you who believe.
+Another reason we regularly thank God is that when you heard the Word of God from us, you received it not merely as a human word, but as it truly is, God's Word, which is at work in you believers.

 Paul is thankful here because the Thessalonians accepted the fact that the gospel was not about Paul or his companions.
 They recognized the fact that Paul was just a messenger and a messenger does not create the message; he only delivers it.
 Many, even today, want to create a new message to either get followers or to keep the ones they have interested.
 Paul never created a sermon or a sermon series; he simply preached the Word of God.